Cytus: Cytus II

 After Ivy establishes contact with Vanessa, she encounters and captures Noah and asks him to transfer Vanessa's memories to that of an empty Architect unit to attempt to wake her up.
 Noah is unsuccessful and injured, and the empty unit is damaged beyond repair.
 As a safety measure, Ivy sets up a firewall in an attempt to prevent Vanessa from hacking or compromising any other Internet-connected devices.

 Meanwhile, two members of Crystal Punk, Cherry and ConneR, break Xenon out of jail.
 In Node 03, Paff and Neko encountered Robo Head and met Nora.
 Nora is the leader of Kyuu Hou Hai, one of many gangs that prevail in Node 03.
 Nora explained to Paff that she has the ability to see into OS space.
 Nora had used this ability before, but it left her vision trapped in OS space, leaving her unable to see in the real world without technology.
 At one point, when entering OS space, Paff encounters Vanessa and discovers her intent to eradicate humanity.
 Kyuu Hou Hai was attacked a few days later by drones.
 The group successfully fights off the drones, but Cherry gets shot in the process.
 These same drone attacks also destroyed Joe's cafe.

 Cherry was placed on life support in Kyuu Hou Hai.
 Nora guaranteed that she would recover successfully; however, the electricity at Kyuu Hou Hai blacks out.
-While backup power was able to reenergize lights and doors, the life support Cherry is on fails, and she dies.
+While backup power can reenergize lights and doors, the life support Cherry is on fails, and she dies.
 The band she created is disbanded as none of the other members knew how to sing well.